What is a Vaginal Yeast Infection?

 Almost three out of four women are affected by vaginal infection or vaginal candidiasis at some point in their life.
 The vaginal yeast infection is a fungal infection of the vagina and the surrounding tissues of the vagina that results in intense itchiness, redness, and discharge.
 A yeast infection is not a sexually transmitted infection and can be effectively treated.

-What are the Symptoms of a Yeast Infection?
+What are the Symptoms of Vaginal Yeast Infection?

 Symptoms of a yeast infection include: